Thoughtful Conversation

 Be empathetic to men – give them space to explore emotional vulnerability.

-Be empathetic to women – ignore gender-based limitations if you are female.
+Be empathetic to women – challenge and ignore gender-based limitations if you are female.
+Help and encourage women in this quest if you are male.

 Be discerning when choosing to use technology.

-Becoming a master of something takes time.
+Becoming a master of anything takes time.
 Persevere.

 Remove yourself from environments that don’t serve you well.